textpattern/textpattern.github.io/brand/editorial-guide.md

 * The top-level Admin section, as labeled in the navigation for it.
 (In the 'Classic' theme, this defaults to the Users panel.)
 * The Admin section of the Preferences panel.
-* The Administration-side theme preference in the Admin section of the Preferences panel.
+* The Administration-side preferences in the Admin section of the Preferences panel.

 Any other use of 'admin' can lead to confusion about what is meant.
 Whether you mean *administration* or *administrator*, write it out fully every time so the meaning and context is perfectly clear.